CubeAPM

 Conclusion

 CubeAPM solves these pain points by unifying metrics, logs, traces, and events into one OpenTelemetry-native platform.
-It delivers full-stack React observability—from component render times to API latency—with predictable $0.15/GB pricing and no add-on charges.
-Teams gain real-time visibility, self-host/BYOC flexibility, and enterprise-grade compliance without complexity or financial surprises.
+It delivers full-stack React observability with predictable $0.15/GB pricing and no add-on charges.
+Teams gain real-time visibility and self-hosting without complexity or financial surprises.

 ×